nh428/ULX3S-TFT-Display-Sobel-Object-Detection/README.md

 Landmines
 -
 Clock domains are less than ideal.
 I need to change the TFT clock to be a stable PLL.
 Internal clock signals aren't named correctly (clk_100MHz is actually 35.7MHz).
-Clocks can also be optimized more, especially TFT clock.
+Clocks can also be optimized more, especially TFT clock. <br>
 TFT raster write is a huge source of latency, can bypass by using multiple line FIFOs to draw to the TFT.

 Timing Values: